evgenyrahman/bb-to-gh-migrator/README-provision_users.md

 The script handles various error scenarios:

 - **User not found**: Warns if GitHub username doesn't exist
+- **EMU mapping errors**:
+  - Missing `user_mapping.csv` file when using EMUEmail input type
+  - Email not found in mapping file
+  - Mapped username not found on GitHub
 - **Organization membership**: Checks if user is member of organization for team assignments
 - **Repository validation**: Verifies repository exists before granting access
 - **Team creation**: Automatically creates teams that don't exist